 This is also known as a hard reboot.
 Sometimes what your devices really need is a fresh start, and this is the best way to give it to them.
 Once you’ve done this, check your Roku’s WiFi connection again to see if it works.

-The great Sherlock Holmes knew that a a little deduction can go a long way towards helping you solve a problem.
+The great Sherlock Holmes knew that a little deduction can go a long way toward helping you solve a problem.
 That’s also true for problems with Roku WiFi connection problems!

 In this case, we’re going to do a test to figure out if the issue is with your internet connection, or something else.
 Follow these steps, Sherlock:

 - First, turn off Mobile Data on your phone

 - Then connect your phone to the same WiFi network as your Roku

 - Visit a website to see if it works

 If the website loads correctly, then you know your Internet connection and WiFi are fine!
 The issue must be with something else (such as the Roku itself, your WiFi password, or ______).
 This may not solve the problem, but it can help you figure out what the problem is, and can save you a lot of time in the process.